MarcusFulbright/Validate/readme.md

 ## Installation

-This package will be made available to install via composer and packagist when it hits `0.1`
+This package can be installed via composer:

+`composer require mbright/validation`

 ## Documentation Index